Biloxi Yacht Club

-The Biloxi Yacht Club (BYC) is located in Biloxi, Mississippi, USA, on the shores of the Mississippi Sound.
+The Biloxi Yacht Club (BYC) is located in Biloxi, Mississippi, United States, on the shores of the Mississippi Sound.
 The BYC is a founding member of the Gulf Yachting Association, as well as the Mississippi Coast Yachting Association.
-Established in 1849, it is the fourth oldest yacht club in the United States.

 Club history

 While it was previously thought the Biloxi Yacht Club was established in 1888, additional research undertaken by the Club in 2000 revealed a much earlier date, at least 1849.
 From the Biloxi Yacht Club resolution: